 Airbnb has shifted its demographic of hosts quite substantially in the last few years, moving from a bedroom in a house to entire properties to rent.
 This has presented a HUGE problem – it’s a marketable business opportunity that is affecting rental properties in cities.

-That’s why New York has made Airbnb illegal – a sign that the company needs to address these issues, surely? – so that you can only rent a full property for a minimum of 30 days, and many more cities are trying to follow suit, like Paris.
+That’s why New York has made Airbnb illegal – a sign that the company needs to address these issues, surely? – so that you can only rent a full property for a minimum of 30 days, and many more cities are trying to follow suit, like Paris and San Francisco.

 Since moving to Edinburgh, we’ve seen it for ourselves.
 We’ve met people who live in apartment blocks, and every time someone moves out, the apartment is turned into an Airbnb.
 I’ve read of one block of ten flats where SEVEN of them are now Airbnbs, and as I cross the Royal Mile to get home, every single door has dozens of key boxes for guests to collect their keys.